jhumelsine/jhumelsine.github.io/_posts/2025-08-26-builders-director.md

 A Configurer can be implemented via a Parser, which is a type of Builder/Director.

+In my Configurer design, I often orchestrate object composition through declarative configuration; in the Interpreter mini-series, the parser acts as both Builder and Director by constructing and orchestrating object trees via DSL grammars.

-# The Decorator Use Case Example
+# The Decorator Use Case & code Walkthrough
 __Don’t Panic!__

 I will not present an example as complex as what I provided in the Interpreter examples.
 While all DSLs are defined by a grammar, not all grammars define a DSL.
 My grammar and parser in this example will be about as simple as possible.